xxoolm/LuaNode/README.md

 * 5. Install esp-open-sdk: Before installing, make sure that all the required tools list in `Requirements` are installed on your virtual machine.
 Type `make STANDALONE=y` to build the tool chain.

 Note: if your machine is not enough memory, the error such as `Build failed in step: 'installing pass-2 core C compiler'` may occur.
-The following screenshot show the error:
+The following screenshot shows the error:

 ![github](http://ww2.sinaimg.cn/mw690/999babe3gw1f2iq57ya69j20hq09ajw3.jpg "github")